7.3 |

 taken seriously in one or more normative doctrines, particularly

-traditional ones.
-A pluralist has choice enough.
-Examples of
+pluralist has choice enough.

-what 'e can find in the A-horizon are (in
+'e can find in the A-horizon are (in

 alphabetical order): beauty, equality, freedom, happiness, intelligence,